dewcservices/LocalChat/docs/project_motivations.md

 infeasible for smaller teams that require this setup over a local-secured network.
 Furthermore, this requires that various software/system-dependencies are installed onto the server, in which may not be possible.

-Due to this, LLMs have yet to make their way into the workflow of many various organisations/industries.
+Due to this, LLMs have yet to make their way into the workflow of various organisations/industries.
 Hence, the need arises for a self-contained application that can run on any device directly from the filesystem, without modifying any system-dependencies.
 It can be assumed that all users have access to a Windows machine with a web browser, hence, the app should run entirely within this browser (which also servers to sandbox the execution environment).